Fullstak-nl/medusa-plugin-postmark/README.md

 - The plugin is in active development.
 If you have any feature requests, please open an issue.
 - Create PDF invoices and credit notes and attach them to the email
 - Send out upsell emails to customers that have recently placed an order with certain collections
+- Send out automated abandoned cart emails to customers that have abandoned their cart (based on last updated date of cart)

 ## Configuration